SchneiderElectricCloud/orbit-samples-dotnet/README.md

 This repository contains the ArcFM Mobile (formerly, Orbit) Developer Samples for .NET (C# source code).

-## Instructions
-1. Optionally fork the repository.
-2. Clone the repository or download the .zip file.
-3. Open the DeveloperSamples.sln file in Visual Studio 2012 or later.
-4. In the Solution Explorer pane, right-click the solution node (Solution 'DeveloperSamples') and select "Manage NuGet Packages for Solution...".
-	- You may receive a message at the top of the Manage NuGet Packages dialog asking you to restore missing packages.
-If so, click the Restore button to have Visual Studio download any missing packages from NuGet.
-	- Alternatively, you can build the solution twice.
-The first build will trigger NuGet package restore.
-The second attempt will build the solution.

 ## Requirements

-1. Visual Studio 2012 or 2013 (Express or paid versions).
+1. Visual Studio 2013 (it will likely work with Visual Studio 2012)
-2. .NET Framework 4.5 or later.
+2. .NET Framework 4.5.1 or later.
 3. A <a href="https://infrastructurecommunity.schneider-electric.com/community/products/gis-products/arcfm-mobile">Schneider Electric Orbit account</a>.

 ## Samples

 ### Sample Orbit Event Listener Service

-Provides an example of listening for and reacting to Orbit task events.
+Demonstrates how to listen and react to ArcFM Mobile task events.
 See SampleOrbitEventListenerService/README.md for additional details.

+### Orbit Core Samples

+Demonstrates how to use the [ArcFM Mobile (Orbit) Core SDK](https://www.nuget.org/packages/SE.Orbit.Core).